asadullahbro/roblox-discord-rpc/README.md

 4. Run `Start.bat` whenever you want to play!

    For a detailed technical explanation of how Roblox cookies work and how you could retrieve it, check out the [ro.py Documentation](https://ro.py.jmk.gg/dev/tutorials/roblosecurity/).

+## 🙏 Acknowlegdement
+1. You must have (Python)[https://www.python.org/downloads] installed for this to run.